 \section{Experimental Setup}

-The optomechanical resonator used in our experiment is a high reflectivity Bragg mirror formed of 23 periods of quarter-wave optical thickness GaAs and AlGaAs.
+The optomechanical resonator used in our experiment is a high-reflectivity Bragg mirror formed of 23 periods of quarter-wave optical thickness GaAs and AlGaAs.
 The mirror consists of a circular pad with a nominal diameter of $70~\mu$m at the end of a nominally $55~\mu$m long, $8~\mu$m wide, and $220$~nm thick cantilever that is attached to a ledge of the GaAs substrate.
-The fundamental resonance of the mirror is $\Omega_m/2\pi=876$ Hz with a Q factor of $16,000$ and modal mass of $50$~ng.
+The fundamental resonance of the mirror is $\Omega_m/2\pi=876$ Hz with a Q-factor of $16,000$ and modal mass of $50$~ng.
 For more detail on the fabrication of the optomechanical resonator, see Refs \cite{Robi2016Stable,Cripe2019measurement,Cripe_thesis,aggarwal2020room}.